ChristianKienle/Bold/README.md

 ![Alt text](/GFX/logo.png?raw=true "Bold Logo")

-# Build Status
 | Branch        | Status           |
 | ------------- |:-------------:|
 | Master      | [![Build Status](https://travis-ci.org/ChristianKienle/Bold.svg?branch=master)](https://travis-ci.org/ChristianKienle/Bold) |
 | Develop      | [![Build Status](https://travis-ci.org/ChristianKienle/Bold.svg?branch=develop)](https://travis-ci.org/ChristianKienle/Bold)      |

-A lightweight and extensible SQLite wrapper written in Swift by [@CocoaPimper](https://twitter.com/CocoaPimper).

-# Why yet another SQLite wrapper?
-I wanted to dive into Swift and writing a SQLite wrapper seemed like a good thing to do.
-So **Bold** is basically a just for fun project.

 # Simple Example
 The example below creates an in-memory database, opens it, creates a table, inserts a row and then queries the table.
 Please note that the result is closed automatically after a complete iteration by using `for-in`.